TheNounProject/CollectionView/README.md

 ## Examples

-An example project is included in the repo.
-If you use it, let us know!

 CollectionView is used to power:

+* Demo app (in this repo)
 * [Lingo for macOS](https://lingoapp.com)
 * [Noun Project for macOS](https://thenounproject.com/for-mac/)

+Let us know if you use it too.

 ## Contributing
-Feel free to start a discussion in Issues for bugs, questions, or feature requests.
+Feel free to create an Issue for bugs, questions, or feature requests.

 Or, reach out on twitter: [@NounProjectDev](https://twitter.com/NounProjectDev)

 ### To do
-* Add some common use cell subclasses classes
+* Add some common use cell subclasses
 * Improve performance (it's good, but could always be better 😁)
 * Some sort of layout context to avoid full reloads